A Digital and Compact High-Precision Locking System for Pulse Laser Repetition Frequency: Implementation and Performance

 This system is suitable for locking a single laser and can be expanded to lock dual laser combs by adding more DACs.
 The reprogrammable FPGA chip offers excellent flexibility and scalability to meet various requirements.
-Furthermore, the proposed method offers low latency and high precision, making it suitable for various implementations.
 By integrating higher-precision ADCs and faster DACs, the system's performance can be further improved.
 Additionally, coordinating the use of high-speed and low-speed DACs may enhance locking performance.